For backpackers and avid travelers, searching for cheap multi-city flights and direct flights whenever possible is a never-ending task.

 - Frankfurt with Lufthansa and Vietnam Airlines (26 h 15 m)

 Scrolling further down lets me see each route's layover times and flight distances.
-If I want to see more about the San Francisco option, I click the "schedule" button, and a pop-up shows departure days and times.
+If I want to learn more about the San Francisco option, I click the "Schedule" button, and a pop-up appears showing departure days and times.

 Clicking on a specific day and time loads additional information about the route and flight numbers.
 If I click the green link for the flight prices and availability, I'm redirected to Kayak to continue researching those cheap flights.